 If you have a product geared for teens, you should keep in mind that most don’t have a credit card to purchase online.

 Example: Clothes for Seniors offers adaptive clothing for seniors.
 One of their main target markets has a low level of technology and online commerce adoption.
-You'll need to taylor your entire online store to accomodate them.
+You'll need to tailor your entire online store to accommodate them.